Magnetic resonance imaging NFZ

 • Cerebral artery examination.

-Absolute contraindications to performing the test:
+contraindications Absolute to performing the test:

 • weight over 110 kg/226 kg (depending on the MRI machine),